DennyBart/MovieRexBuilder/API_DOCS.md

-# MovieRexDev1 Flask API Documentation
+# MovieRecs Flask API Documentation

 ## General Information
 - **Base URL:** The base URL for all endpoints will depend on where the Flask app is hosted.